a-thread/a-thread/README.md

 ### 👋 Welcome to my Github!
-I'm a full stack developer with a background in social justice, peer support, and communications.
+I'm a full stack developer in-training with a background in social justice, peer support, and communications.
 <br/>
 > *Pronouns: he/him*